cjs0818/HRI-20069-W2/README.md

  #### 1. Centralized Workflow
+ In centralized systems, there is generally a single collaboration model — the centralized workflow.
+One central hub, or repository, can accept code, and everyone synchronizes their work to it.
+A number of developers are nodes — consumers of that hub — and synchronize to that one place.
 ![pic-W2-005](./assets/images/centralized_workflow.png  "Centralized Workflow")

  #### 2. Integration-Manager Workflow
+ Because Git allows you to have multiple remote repositories, it’s possible to have a workflow where each developer has write access to their own public repository and read access to everyone else’s.
 ![pic-W2-006](./assets/images/integration-manager.png)

+The process works as follows (see Integration- manager workflow.):
+   1. The project maintainer pushes to their public repository.
+   2. A contributor clones that repository and makes changes.
+   3. The contributor pushes to their own public copy.
+   4. The contributor sends the maintainer an email asking them to pull changes.
+   5. The maintainer adds the contributor’s repository as a remote and merges locally.
+   6. The maintainer pushes merged changes to the main repository.

 ![pic-W2-006](./assets/images/Git_StorageDataFlow.png)

  #### 3. Dictator & Lieutenants Workflow
+This is a variant of a multiple-repository workflow.
+It’s generally used by huge projects with hundreds of collaborators; one famous example is the Linux kernel.
+Various integration managers are in charge of certain parts of the repository; they’re called lieutenants.
+All the lieutenants have one integration manager known as the benevolent dictator.
+The benevolent dictator pushes from his directory to a reference repository from which all the collaborators need to pull.
+The process works like this:
+1. Regular developers work on their topic branch and rebase their work on top of master.
+The master branch is that of the reference directory to which the dictator pushes.
+2. Lieutenants merge the developers' topic branches into their master branch.
+3. The dictator merges the lieutenants' master branches into the dictator’s master branch.
+4. Finally, the dictator pushes that master branch to the reference repository so the other developers can rebase on it.

 ![pic-W2-007](./assets/images/benevolent-dictator.png)

 ### GitHub